orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       not the same after a forced compiler switch.
 It is assumed that the initial compiler is the default systemwide LTO compiler.
-  2.  filter-lto when the explicit LTO compiler is not the same after the compiler switch phase for static-libs in any of IUSE or *DEPENDS or for static builds.
+  2.  filter-lto when the explicit LTO compiler is not the same after the compiler switch phase for static-libs contained in any of IUSE or *DEPENDS variable or for ebuilds that link to static-libs during static builds or have static in IUSE.
   3.  filter-lto when using a GPU compiler
   4.  filter-lto when not using system compilers
   5.  filter-lto when using forked compilers